chardoncs/libpgfe/.github/qna.md

 }
 ```

-*MSVC* will refuse to compile that code, because of a variable is used as the array's size, while *Clang* and *GCC* are OK with it.
+*MSVC* will refuse to compile that code, because a variable is used as the array's size, while *Clang* and *GCC* are OK with it.